Flydiverny/IndustrialDisplayPlates/README.md

 ### Features

-Big, medium and small signs to display item and fluid icons.
-Can be used to blueprint map markers.
+Big, medium and small signs ("plates") which display item and fluid icons.
+Display plates can be set to create a matching map marker at the location of the display plate.
+Can be used with blueprints, (except updating blueprints)

 ### Locale